Knat-Dev/mern-frontend-typescript/README.md

 # The Frontend of the Reddit clone application

-For the backend click [here](https://github.com/Knat-Dev/mern-frontend-typescript)
+For the backend github page click [here](https://github.com/Knat-Dev/mern-frontend-typescript)
 </br>
 For the fullstack live demo click [here](https://reddit.knat.dev)